enderNakamoto/omnibets/README.md

 # Overview

-Note: The starting point of the repo is the fork for Near example on hwo to interact with EVM chain from Near Protocol. https://github.com/near-examples/chainsig-script
+Note: The starting point of the repo is the fork for Near example on how to interact with EVM chain from Near Protocol. https://github.com/near-examples/chainsig-script

 The Near contract is here, along with some tests https://github.com/enderNakamoto/omnibets/blob/main/near_contracts/src/lib.rs